-family members of citizens of the Union, and family members of third-country nationals legally residing in Member States.
+- persons travelling for the purpose of tourism; - persons possessing real estate property in the territory of a Member State; - family members of EU and Swiss citizens and family members of third-country nationals legally residing in Member States.

-As regards the specific rules applying to categories of persons covered by Visa Facilitation Agreements, see the respective Guidelines set out in Annex 8.
+As regards the specific rules applying to categories of persons covered by visa facilitation agreements, see the respective guidelines.